emqx/blog/en/202108/mqtt-broker-clustering-part-2-sticky-session-load-balancing.md

 In the last post: [Load balancing - MQTT broker clustering part 1](https://www.emqx.com/en/blog/mqtt-broker-clustering-part-1-load-balancing), we have introduced MQTT load balancing in general: load balancing can be applied either on transport layer, or application layer.
 Now it’s time to dive into application layer load balancing, the most interesting part: sticky-session.

-This post consists of 2 parts, the first part is to introduce what MQTT sessions, and the challenges of handing sessions in a distributed MQTT broker cluster; the second part is to get our hands dirty by provisioning an [HAProxy 2.4](http://www.haproxy.org/) load balancer in front of [EMQ X 4.3](https://www.emqx.com/en/products/emqx) cluster to take full advantage of the sticky-session load balancing.
+This post consists of 2 parts, the first part is to introduce what MQTT sessions, and the challenges of handing sessions in a distributed MQTT broker cluster; the second part is to get our hands dirty by provisioning an [HAProxy 2.4](http://www.haproxy.org/) load balancer in front of [EMQX 4.3](https://www.emqx.com/en/products/emqx) cluster to take full advantage of the sticky-session load balancing.

 ## MQTT session